msLoginoff/AuditLogLens/docs/architecture.md

 - domain-level config from `IHasAuditEnrichmentConfig<TSelf>`;
 - application enrichers based on `AuditEntityEnricherBase`;
-- reference rules and custom steps.
+- reference, collection, override, and custom-step rules.

 The important performance detail is global batching: